 - Don’t try to do everything for everyone.
 You will need to delegate.
 Even if that is directing a person to an information source, to save you looking it up for them.
 Not everyone will understand how difficult it is doing this with a chronic illness.

-- You don’t have to answer every question you are asked if you are not comfortable doing so.
-I am only recently learning that.
-Sadly not everyone’s agenda will be as open and straightforward as yours.
+- You don’t have to share every detail you have spent precious time searching out.
+You may be asked, but I am learning that sadly not everyone’s agenda will be as open and straightforward as yours.
+Trust and discernment play a part.
 Again, I guess we in the CI community should already be used to that.
 But generally it’s case of having to answer every detail when CI related.
 In this situation it’s different.
 It took me a while to make the distinction.
 Strange though that might sound.
+It does add to the mental fatigue sadly.

 - Learn to respect your health before any other demand.
 That is paramount.